 My mother-in-law stores this mango pickle in the refrigerator to increase its shelf life.
 But instead, I prefer making it in small batches and consuming it within a month.
 Also, I keep it under the direct sun once every week for 4 – 5 hours to increase its shelf life.

 Do not store pickles in kitchen cabinets with moisture, termite, moth, or humidity.
 There is a huge possibility of moisture seeping inside the pickle jar and developing fungus.
 Instead, the bright kitchen counter, refrigerator, or pantry is the best place to keep instant pickles.

 My Tried & True Tips

-The green mangoes (Kairi) are the best for making pickles.
+Green mangoes (Kairi) are the best for making pickles.
 DO NOT use ripe mango.
-The pulp of the raw mango should be white or pale white, not yellow.
+The raw mango pulp should be white or pale white, not yellow.

-Discard the seeds of green chilies.
-Slit the chilies and remove the seeds.
+Discard the seeds of green chillies.
+Slit the chillies and remove the seeds.
 We do not want seeds in our mango pickle.

 Safeguard the mango pickle from all kinds of moisture, whether it is a wet spoon, water splashes, or a humid climate.
 Once the pickle comes in contact with water content, it will develop fungus.

 At every stage, taste the mangoes and then season them with salt accordingly.

 The mustard oil’s spicy taste and luscious texture are the souls of Indian pickles.
 There is no substitute for mustard oil in this mango pickle recipe.